jamesplease/bestfetch/README.md

   if you intend to use this method.
 In other words, _do not_ rely on being able to reliably reproduce the request key that is created when a `requestKey` is not passed in.

+##### `isResponseCached( requestKey )`

+Pass in a `requestKey` to see if there is a cache entry for the request.
+This can be used to determine if a call to `fetchDedupe` will hit the cache or not.

+> Now: We **strongly** recommend that you manually pass in `requestKey` to `fetchDedupe` if you intend to use this method.
+In other words, _do not_ rely on being able to reliably reproduce the request key that is created when a `requestKey` is not passed in.

 ##### `clearRequestCache()`

 Wipe the cache of in-flight requests.

 > Warning: this is **not** safe to use in application code.
 It is mostly useful for testing.

+##### `clearResponseCache()`

+Wipe the cache of responses.

+> Warning: this is **not** safe to use in application code.
+It is mostly useful for testing.

+### Guides

+##### Caching

+The way the cache works is like this: any time a response from the server is received, it will be cached using the request's request key.
+Subsequent requests are matched with existing cached server responses using their request key.

+Interactions with the cache can be controlled with the `cachePolicy` option.
+There are three possible
+values:

+**`cache-first`**

+This is the default behavior.

+Requests will first look at the cache to see if a response for the same request key exists.
+If a response is found, then it will be returned, and no network request will be made.

+If no response exists in the cache, then a network request will be made.

+**`network-only`**

+The cache is ignored, and a network request is always made.

+**`cache-only`**

+If a response exists in the cache, then it will be returned.
+If no response exists in the cache, then an error will be passed into the render prop function.

 ### FAQ & Troubleshooting